Sources for Academic Study

 For academic study, you need to use a wide range of information sources, including academic information sources.

 If you stick with the familiar – the Web, news sources – you will miss out.
 Don’t let your marks down with bad research!

 Reading lists provided by your teachers give you an idea of the kinds of information sources they recommend and may identify specific books, articles and websites to get you started on a subject.
-Here is a video about the importance of reading and reading lists at university from the University of Westminster.

 Once you have a general understanding of a subject, take this further.
 Find for yourself more sources for your assignment topics, sources which give you a more in depth understanding and help support your argument.
 What type of sources would be most useful to you?
 Textbooks are a good starting place, but once you know something about a subject area then you may wish to draw on: